The Adventures of Quik & Silva

-The Adventures of Quik & Silva is a platform video game originally released on May 10, 1991, in the United Kingdom for the Amiga and Atari ST. The game was developed by members of Kaiko pseudonymously as New Bits On The RAM (Possibly a play on New Kids on the Block) and was first published as a covermounted disk in Amiga Fun magazine.
-The game was made available in 1992 as public domain software, with the Amiga version reviewed in issue 18 of Amiga Power.
+The Adventures of Quik & Silva is a platform video game originally released on 10 May 1991, in the United Kingdom for the Amiga and Atari ST. The game was developed by Kaiko, pseudonymously as "New Bits on the RAM" (a play on New Kids on the Block), and was first published as a covermount disk in issue 7 of the magazine Amiga Fun.
+The game was made available in 1992 as public-domain software, with the Amiga version reviewed in issue 18 of Amiga Power.